sherazbintahir/SCD-CLASS-PROJECT/README.md

 Purpose: Allows instructors to create quizzes for assessment purposes, and enables students to attempt and complete quizzes.
 - AI Chatbot Interaction:
-Purpose: Provides personalized learning support and assistance to students through AIdriven interactions.
+Purpose: Provides personalized learning support and assistance to students through AI-driven interactions.
 - Interview:
 Purpose: Enables students to participate in interviews for internships and job opportunities offered by collaborating companies.